skylarvotaw/Math311_Linear_Algebra_Projects/README.md

 # Math311_Linear_Algebra_Projects

-This is a repository of projects for the Math 311 linear algebra course at Winona State University.
-It uses google colab and coding in python to explore linear algebra concepts
+This is a repository of projects for the Math 311 linear algebra course at Winona State University in 2025.
+It uses Google Colab and coding in python to explore linear algebra concepts.
+This repository contains 4 different projects where I worked with classmates to motify instructor-provided code.

 # Projects: